jiayang/quirrel/README.md

 3. **Create your own bot**

-Head over to https://discordapp.com/developers and create a new application.
+Head over to https://discordapp.com/developers and create a new application. <br>
 Invite the bot to your Discord server.

 4. **Keep your information private**

-Create a file `mkdir secret`
+Create a file `mkdir secret` <br>
 Copy your bot's token into `secret/token.txt`

 5. **Rest API keys**